Shane Grice

-Shane Grice (born December 20, 1976) is a former American football guard and tight end who played one game in the National Football League (NFL) for the Tampa Bay Buccaneers and five seasons in the Arena Football League (AFL) for the Georgia Force.
+Shane Grice (born December 20, 1976) is an American former professional football guard and tight end who played one game in the National Football League (NFL) for the Tampa Bay Buccaneers and five seasons in the Arena Football League (AFL) for the Georgia Force.
 He played college football at Ole Miss.

 Early life and education

 Shane Grice was born on December 20, 1976, in Tupelo, Mississippi.
 He attended Shannon High School, graduating in c.
 1997, before joining the Itawamba Community College, where he played one season in football.
 In 1998, he transferred to the University of Mississippi, where he played three seasons for their Ole Miss Rebels football team.
 Grice was a starter in 26 games for the Rebels, and helped them have the seventh-fewest sacks given up in the nation as a senior.

 Professional career

-After going unselected in the 2001 NFL Draft, Grice was signed by the Tampa Bay Buccaneers as an undrafted free agent.
+After going unselected in the 2001 NFL draft, Grice was signed by the Tampa Bay Buccaneers as an undrafted free agent.
 He was released at the final roster cuts on August 27.